 Analysis of the responsibilities and relationships of the planning and control function in both the production of goods and the supply of services.
 Current quantitative techniques of material control, planning, forecasting scheduling are discussed and applied to business operations situations.
 Some computer software is used.
-Prerequisites: MAT 1050 Basic Statistics or MAT 2090 Statistical Methods, MAT 1030 College Algebra or equivalent, MGT 2240 Principles of Management.
+Prerequisites: MAT 1050 or MAT 2090, MAT 1030 or equivalent, MGT 2240.